ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2024-02-14-Has-capitalism-doomed-humanity.md

 These worries are more than just warranted, and humanity is certainly in for a very challenging future.
 But as my first full article on a series about *humanising* data science and technology, I'd like us to think a bit deeper about these topics.
 When it comes to thinking about the future in our hands, and how technology impacts it, I'd like to make four main points that we as tech workers should think about
 - We are living (or have lived) in a golden age
 - It's possible that the [pursuit of growth](https://ryanandersonds.com/posts/Wrong-metric), technology and for that matter industrialisation have done irreversible damage
-- When arguing around these things, we should avoid polarised arguments - the answer always lies somewhere along the spectrum
-- However, we can't halt technological progress because it scares us
+- When arguing around these things, we should avoid polarised arguments - the answer always lies somewhere along the spectrum.
+We can't halt technological progress because it scares us, nor can we blindly release everything we invent into the world without carefully considering the implications
 - All of this calls for pragmatic thinking - humans and nature are fragile, and technology can hurt us as much as it has gotten us to this golden age

 Yes, these points are more political and philosophical than technical, but I think they will serve as a solid base for thinking about the decisions we make as data scientists, engineers and managers.
 Because some of us are going to make it big, and be making equally big decisions.
 These decisions are going to matter.